Conformal Prediction and MLLM aided Uncertainty Quantification in Scene Graph Generation: Method

 \subsection{MLLM Guided Plausibility Assessment}

 While the triplet prediction sets constructed using conformal SGG have nominal coverage guarantees, in practice, many entries in a triplet prediction set may not be plausible.
 For example, for the image shown under the \emph{Inference Scenario} in Fig \ref{fig:prompting}, its triplet prediction set has entries like ``\texttt{hand covered in boat}, \texttt{girl holding boat}".
-The first description of the triplet is implausible from a practical linguistic perspective, while the second one does not correlate to the actual scene in the image and is visually implausible.
+The first description of the triplet is implausible from a practical linguistic/semantic perspective, while the second one does not correlate to the actual scene in the image and is visually implausible.
 This causes the overall prediction set of the triplet to be bloated with impractical and uninterpretable scene descriptions.
-Our proposed PlausiCHECK unit addresses this issue by leveraging the foundation prior of an MLLM in associating the right scene description to the scene at hand.
-The overview of PlausiCHECK's functioning is shown in Fig \ref{fig:prompting}.
+We propose a plausibility checking unit which addresses this issue by leveraging the foundational prior of an MLLM in associating the right scene description to the scene at hand.
+The overview of this unit's functioning is shown in Fig \ref{fig:prompting}.